Louis V. Gerstner, Jr., Chairman

-Dr. Gerstner is a clinical neuro-oncologist at the Mass General Cancer Center.
+Dr. Gerstner is a clinical neuro-oncologist at the Mass General Cancer Center and Associate Professor of Neurology, Harvard Medical School.
 She obtained her bachelor’s degree in neuroscience from Brown University and pursued her medical degree at Columbia University College of Physicians and Surgeons, where she served as Chief Resident in Neurology while completing her residency training.
 Dr. Gerstner then attended Harvard Medical School to earn her Masters in Medical Science.

 Dr. Gerstner’s research accomplishments have been recognized by a number of prestigious awards, including the Clinical Research Scholar, awarded by Massachusetts General Hospital Cancer Center and the Claflin Distinguished Scholar Award.
 She has been featured in many notable medical journals highlighting her research in collaboration with colleagues at Mass General and various physician-scientists from other prominent medical institutions.

 Ms. Carpenter graduated summa cum laude from Princeton University and has an MBA from Harvard Business School.